NEHAJAKATE/StudyPlan/CONTRIBUTION.md

 ---

-## 🏅 GSSoC Contributors — Start Here
+## 🏅 GSSoC/NSoC Contributors — Start Here

 Welcome to GSSoC!
 Here's how the contribution flow works for this project: